 4) in a facilitated meeting—since according to all the training manuals this process (globalism/universalism based upon dialectic 'reasoning') does not come naturally but needs an "expert," i.e., a facilitator of 'change,' i.e., a "group psychotherapist," i.e., someone trained in how to seduce, deceive, and manipulate all 'willing' participants into "right praxis," i.e., into right social action—not only negating the father's/Father's authority in themselves but in others, i.e., in society as well as they "encourage" all participants to be "positive," i.e., share their "feelings" of the 'moment' in the 'light' of the situation, and not "negative," i.e., insisting that their position is "right" and others are "wrong," being 'judgmental,' i.e., "hurting feelings," causing division,

-5) to a pre-determined outcome—that no decision is to be made without the forgoing procedure (inducting from personal feelings and thoughts of the 'moment,' which are stimulated by the world, i.e., by the current situation rather than deducting from the father's/Father's authority, i.e. thinking and acting, i.e. responding to the given situation according to his own feelings and thoughts of the 'moment,' i.e. living in the 'moment,' walking by sight, rather than thinking and acting, i.e. responding to the given situation according to the father's commands, rules, facts, and truth, i.e. according to dialectic 'reasoning,' living in the "past," walking by faith).
+5) to a pre-determined outcome—that no decision is to be made without the forgoing procedure (1-5), inducting from personal feelings and thoughts of the 'moment,' which are stimulated by the world, i.e., by the current situation rather than deducting from the father's/Father's authority, i.e. thinking and acting, i.e. responding to the given situation according to his own feelings and thoughts of the 'moment,' i.e. living in the 'moment,' walking by sight, rather than thinking and acting, i.e. responding to the given situation according to the father's commands, rules, facts, and truth, i.e., (according to dialectic 'reasoning')living in the "past," walking by faith.

 Robert's Rules of Order, when used from the first meeting to the last, and done with an honest chairman and knowledgeable members, prevents the consensus process from gaining control of the meeting, determining the outcome.
 Discussion rules out dialogue in Robert's Rules of Order.
 As with a chain, one meeting based upon consensus negates the outcome being true representation, all meetings from that meeting on being subject to that meeting's outcome.
 As a friend (Jack Phillips) used to say, "They take your newly elected school board members off to a weekend seminar and they come back with a lobotomy.
 You can not talk to them any more."